Avinash071/foodie/README.md

 It has a splash screen, uses spoonacular API, has a list view
 ## Challenges Faced

-- Faced a lot of trouble when integrating api and had to change the way I get data to be able to access it
+- Faced a lot of trouble when integrating api and had to change the way I get data to be able to access the data
 - Tried a lot to put an appicon using different methods but was not able to change it